GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/composer/composer-keyboard-handler.md

 #### Parameters

-  - composerParentVC: The parent view controller of the composer.
+  - `composerParentVC`: The parent view controller of the composer.
-  - composerBottomConstraint: The bottom constraint of the composer.
+  - `composerBottomConstraint`: The bottom constraint of the composer.

 ## Properties